TEMPORARY TRAFFIC CHANGES COMING MONDAY, JULY 8TH

 Due to construction of the new entrance, visitors are cautioned that Corridor G/Rt 119 will be restricted to 1 lane southbound for about a week.
 This is being done for the safety of the construction workers at the new gate to the Natural Area.
 The WVDOH will place barrels in the outside lane to keep motorists a safe distance from the workers as they complete the new access into the area.

 Upon completion of the new entrance, the old entrance will be permanently closed.

 PHASE 1 CONSTRUCTION NEARLY FINISHED !!

 Phase 1 of construction for the Claudia L. Workman Wildlife Education Center began with the relocation of a existing gas pipeline.
 Shortly thereafter, the heavy equipment and new wastewater system components were moved in.

-The week of March 18th, work commenced on relocation of the entrance gate (to a safer location) and upgrade of the existing frontage roadway to become the new primary access into the property.
-This will involve widening and paving the existing road to improve ingress and egress from the wildlife education center.
+The week of March 18th, work commenced on relocation of the entrance gate (to a safer location) and upgrade of the existing frontage roadway.
+The new entrance should be completed by July 22nd.
+The new wastewater treatment system is due to be completed at about the same time.

 A Special Building Fund for the Claudia L. Workman Wildlife Education Center is Now Underway!
 Click Here to support the center by purchasing your very own personalized commemorative brick for the center and be a part of building a legacy.

 Design Renderings for Claudia L. Workman Wildlife Education Center: Front (above) and rear (below)

 Scouts from Cub Scout Pack #168 from Morris Memorial United Methodist Church in Kanawha City and their leaders planted native trees at the Forks of Coal Natural Area on Monday, May 6th.
 They planted Sugar Maples (our state tree) and White Pines in the open area above the parking lot.
 About 18 people participated in the project.